jeffskinnerbox/blog/content/ideas/getting-started-with-lidar.md

 While not the highest resolution option, it delivers reliable performance for loop closure detection and map building in controlled indoor spaces.

 **Popularity:**
-The RPLIDAR A1 is arguably the most popular and widely deployed low-cost LiDAR in the robotics community.
+The RPLiDAR A1 is arguably the most popular and widely deployed low-cost LiDAR in the robotics community.
 Extensive ROS/ROS2 support, abundant tutorials, and a large user base make it the default choice for educational robotics and DIY projects.
 Available through major distributors globally with strong ecosystem support.